-Real (left) and PANGU (right) images of ESA's ATV spacecraft CAD models of spacecraft can be imported into PANGU and then enhanced to add properties such as metal surfaces, OSR tiles, solar panels and MLI.
+CAD models of spacecraft can be imported into PANGU and enhanced to add properties such as metal surfaces, OSR tiles, solar panels and MLI.
 Models can include joints to allow booms to be extended, wheels to turn and solar panels to unfurl and track the Sun.
-For Martian scenes movable dust devils can be included, which can be rendered from both rover and lander cameras.
+For Martian scenes movable dust devils can be included.
 The dust cloud lifted by landing thrusters can be modelled as well.